MohamedSalahApdElzaher/Weather_Journal_API/README.md

 # Weather-Journal-App Project

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is part of udacity nano-degree program and it requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions
 In this project we will modfiy server.js , app.js to can fetch data from weather API using only Zip Code